CasperGN/ActiveDirectoryEnumeration/README.md

 - I haven't fully tested if SMB connection with `-smb` flag runs encrypted.
 Use at own risk
 - The output harvested from AD is not yet mapped correctly to th BloodHound format.
 See code with TODO's

+## Features list and status

+- [ ] Finish mapping of JSON output to SharpHound3 format
+- [ ] Enumerate all SPNs for Kerberoasting
+- [ ] Check servername for service indication (e.g. FTP, MSSQL, Other DB, Exhange etc) to map technical landscape
+- [ ] Based upon above, enumerate the service indication for default login
+- [ ] Dump lowest Major OS servers (can we find Win2003, Win2008?)
+- [X] Connect through LDAPS
+- [X] Bruteforce enumeration of SMB shares on all computer objects
+- [ ] Output SMB Bruteforce enumetaion properly
+- [X] Get all users with `Kerberos preauthentication` not required and dump hashes
+- [X] Write AD Object dump to raw file

+## Collaboration

+While this project is developed to fit my need, any collaboration is appriciated.
+Please feel free to fork the project, make changes according to the License agreements and make a Pull Request.
+I only ask that:
+- Keep equivilent naming standard as the base project
+- Keep equivilent syntaxing
+- Test your code
+- Error handling is incorporated
+- Document the feature - both in code but also for potential Wiki page